 Property 118 is now registered with HMRC as a tax consultant and ‘can help people to get that clearance and get that ultimate peace of mind’, he added.
 More information about the qualifying criteria is available in a download pack from the website.

 Other landlords are reluctant to refinance because they stand to ‘lose some cracking mortgages rates I’ve have got from seven or eight years back’ said Mr Bhattaccharya.

-He asked: “How is possible that I don’t have to refinance?”
+He asked: “How is it possible that I don’t have to refinance?”

 Mr Armstrong explained the difference between legal ownership and beneficial interest, using the example of someone buying shares.

 “You get a share certificate which says the nominee is the bank or the stockbroker who bought the shares for you.